Pursued (1925 film)

-Pursued (1925) is an American action drama movie that was released on 30 Aug 1925.
+Pursued is an American action drama movie that was released on August 30, 1925.
 It was distributed by Ellbee Pictures.
 It was produced by William T. Lackey, directed by Dell Henderson and written by J. Benson Stafford.

-Described in 1927: ...one of the most thrilling and entertaining photoplays of the year, say film critics who have seen the picture.
+It was described in 1927 as "one of the most thrilling and entertaining photoplays of the year, say film critics who have seen the picture."

 Plot

 Dorothy Drew is assisting in rescuing her boyfriend, Gaston Glass, who is an assistant district attorney, abducted by a gang of murderers.
 After locating the gang's hideout, by posing as the notorious female gangster, Chicago Ann, who always dresses in male clothing, Drew succeeds in having the gang leader drawn to her, but his gun moll exposes the impersonation.
 Drew is captured and held prisoner.
 The place is then raided.
 Glass rescued.